 • Has ever taken money or drugs in exchange for sex

-Length of time before you can give blood: Three months after last occurrence.
+Length of time before you can give blood: 3 months after last contact.

 Ear, nose or skin piercing